Frequently Asked Questions (FAQ)

 Click Here to convert this amount to your home country currency.

-A. There are two types of aid available for F-1 international students: merit scholarship awards based on the academic application for admission (ranging from $10,000-$22,000/year renewable for up to four years); and financial aid awards based on the financial need of a student (amounts vary).
-Students will automatically be considered for merit awards based on their admission application but should complete the supplemental CSS Profile if they are interested in receiving need-based funds.
+A. There are two types of aid available for F-1 international students: merit scholarship awards based on the academic application for admission (ranging from $10,000-$20,000/year renewable for up to four years); and financial aid awards based on the financial need of a student (amounts vary).
+Students will automatically be considered for merit awards based on their admission application.
 Please note that Saint Mary's is unable to award full scholarships; we expect international students to provide at least partial support for their education.

 A. Unlike many countries around the world, American colleges and universities often require a core of classes, in addition to the student’s intended area of study.
 These classes traditionally include English, literature, history, social sciences, natural sciences, foreign languages, and philosophy/theology.
 The goal is to provide a broader preparation not only for the job market of the future, but also for life.
 The liberal arts courses taken at Saint Mary's College focus on developing important life skills--communication, writing, research, analytical, critical thinking, interpersonal relations--that make students much more adaptable and able to pursue a variety of careers after graduation.
 Should the job market change and leave a liberal arts graduate without employment, that individual can change careers with relative ease.